 Clothing and Hair Quotes in Wide Sargasso Sea

 The Wide Sargasso Sea quotes below all refer to the symbol of Clothing and Hair.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the W.W.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the W.W.
 Norton & Company edition of Wide Sargasso Sea published in 1992.).

 Clothing and Hair Symbol Timeline in Wide Sargasso Sea

 The timeline below shows where the symbol Clothing and Hair appears in Wide Sargasso Sea.
 The colored dots and icons indicate which themes are associated with that appearance.